OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-14.md

 The simple believe anything, but the prudent consider their steps.

 ## Proverbs 14:16
-A wise person is cautious and turns away from evil, but a fool is arrogant and careless.
+A wise person is careful and avoids evil, but a fool is reckless and overconfident.

 ## Proverbs 14:17
 A quick-tempered person acts foolishly, and one who devises evil schemes is despised.